ravitejabvn/react-intro/README.md

 yarn start or node start

-Sample android home screen image and that image properties contains in XML file displays list of properties as a tree structure by using react
+Sample android home screen image and that image properties contains in XML file, displays list of properties as a tree structure by using react

 Actions :